casianb2/koleos-dpf-notifier/README.md

 # Apps for the donle:
-- Since the esp32 has bluetooth capabilities, I also developed some apps for the dongle.
+- Since the esp32 has bluetooth capabilities, I've also developed some apps for the dongle.
 (TODO add more info, pictures, yt video links, etc)